zhoupgit/grafana/docs/sources/datasources/tempo/_index.md

 For instructions on how to add a data source to Grafana, refer to the [administration documentation](ref:data-source-management).
 Only users with the organization administrator role can add data sources.
 Administrators can also [configure the data source via YAML](ref:configure-tempo-data-source) with Grafana's provisioning system.

+This video explains how to add data sources, including Loki, Tempo, and Mimir, to Grafana and Grafana Cloud.
+Tempo data source set up starts at 4:58 in the video.

+{{< youtube id="cqHO0oYW6Ic" start="298" >}}

 Once you've added the data source, you can [configure it]({{< relref "./configure-tempo-data-source/" >}}) so that your Grafana instance's users can create queries in its [query editor]({{< relref "./query-editor/" >}}) when they [build dashboards](ref:build-dashboards) and use [Explore](ref:explore).